Wisc-HCI/robot_configurations/README.md

 when dependencies are not installed.
 As an example, if using a UR5 then Kinova dependencies should not be required for catkin_make to successfully build.
 A notable exception is for MoveIt, which if not installed may necessitate deletion of `*_moveit_config` directories.

+Due to this a la carte approach to providing configurations, rosdep will not work as desired on this meta-package.
+Users will need to manually install the side-dependencies like kinova_description or universal_robots ROS packages.

 ## Robots
 - UR 3 + Robotiq 85
 - UR 5 + Robotiq 85